 I am excited about this new stage in my life.
 I have lived my entire life in Canada, and am very grateful for that privilege, but now it is time for something new and something different.
 Time to strike a few more things off my bucket list.
 I am over 50, happy and looking forward.
 Please join me on this adventure of a lifetime.

-“The world is your oyster”, has been one of my favourite mantras for my entire life.
+“The world is my oyster”, has been one of my favourite mantras for my entire life.
 Funny though, I hated the idea of eating them and now I cannot eat them enough.
 I love oysters and mussels.
 One only need read any of my French restaurant reviews to see how many times I order oysters. …Lire plus

 Nestled away in southeastern France, Annecy is called the “Pearl of the Alps” and is located on the northern tip of picturesque Lake Annecy surrounded by the snow-covered Alps.
 We recently travelled to Annecy to celebrate a friend’s 50th birthday party, which was held in a chalet in this majestic area and were blown away…Lire plus

 Another little family weekend trip turned out to be a discovery of a new town and region in Occitanie.
 Located far from our beaches, nestled in the mountains, we reached Castres, aka the little Venice of Occitanie, known throughout the country for its rugby team and its pharmaceutical and cosmetics manufacturing.
 So, after 2 hours…Lire plus

 Charcuterie is the French art of cooking dedicated to cured or prepared meats such as ham, pâté, terrines, sausages and confit.
 These items are served all together on a long planche (wooden board) and are to be shared as a group.
 Truly the most wonderful thing about a charcuterie board is its versatility and so…Lire plus